I Need to Vent: Where To Turn

-Not everyone is a trusted confidant.
+Not everyone is, nor should be, a trusted confidant.
 Know who your trustworthy friends are by entrusting them with a little information at a time.
 If this information becomes public gossip, you know not to trust them with bigger issues.
 Protect yourself from embarrassment and frustration by voicing your emotions and concerns to trustworthy people.

 Build A Support System

-People who have a robust support system tend to be mentally and physically healthier than their peers who lack a support system.
-In fact, research has revealed that people who do not have a strong support system are fifty percent more likely to die from heart disease than those who have adequate support.
+People who have a robust support system tend to be mentally and physically healthier than their peers who lack one.
+Research has revealed that people who do not have a strong support system are 50% more likely to die from heart disease than those who have adequate support.
 In addition, people who have been diagnosed with a chronic disease are able to better manage symptoms with the help of positive relationships.

 Join A Support Group

 If you have an addiction, chronic disease, or a storied relationship history, you can join a support group designed just for you.
-Join a support group based on a topic near and dear to your heart to meet people who have overcome similar woes.
-When you start from a place of commonality, it is easier to form a lasting bonding.
+Look for a support group that is based on a topic near and dear to your heart so that you can meet people who have overcome similar woes.
+When you start from a place of commonality, it is easier to form a lasting bond.